-To understand LIGO’s design choices, it’s important to get its philosophy.
-There are two main concerns that we have in mind when building LIGO.
+To understand LIGO’s design choices it’s important to understand its philosophy.
+We have two main concerns in mind while building LIGO.

-Static analysis is the process of having a program analyze another one.
+Static analysis is the process of having a program analyse another one.
 For instance, type systems are a kind of static analysis through which it is possible to find lots of bugs.
-There is already a fairly simple type system in LIGO, and we plan to make it much stronger.
+LIGO already has a simple type system, and we plan to make it much stronger.

-Writing less code gives you less room to introduce errors and that's why LIGO encourages writing lean rather than chunky smart-contracts.
+Writing less code gives you less room to introduce errors.
+That's why LIGO encourages writing lean rather than chunky smart contracts.

 Having an ergonomic product is crucial on multiple levels: Making features easily accessible ensures they’ll actually get used.
 Not wasting users time on idiosyncrasies frees more time for making contracts safer or building apps.
 Keeping users in a Flow state makes it possible to introduce more complex features in the language.
 There are multiple ways to improve ergonomics.

 LIGO should contain as few surprises as possible.
 This is usually known as the principle of least surprise.